memgraph/docs/docs/under-the-hood/replication.md

   - ASYNC
   - SYNC WITH TIMEOUT

-When a REPLICA instance is registered and added to the cluster it will start replicating in ASYNC mode.
-That will allow it to catch-up to the current state of the MAIN instance.
+When a REPLICA instance is registered and added to the cluster, it will start replicating in ASYNC mode.
+That will allow it to catch up to the current state of the MAIN instance.
 When the REPLICA instance synchronizes with the MAIN instance, the replication mode will change according to the mode defined during registration.